Why do we focus on plastic and what is the Plastic Free Challenge?

 We ask you to document and share your personal experience of refusing single use plastics, and your use of earth friendly alternatives instead.
 These experiences, documented with photos, videos, art pieces, music, and other creative means, will be shared on our Facebook, Twitter, and Instagram pages.

 Thank you for standing with us in this gesture to change irresponsible consumption patterns and demonstrate that we can provide eco-friendly alternatives and create a more sustainable world.
-Let’s be an example and show the world what better living looks like.

 EASY ACTION MINI CHALLENGES to help direct traffic

 Looking to get involved but don't know how to get started?
-These five Easy Action Mini Challenges will allow the whole Plastic Free Challenge community to act in solidarity.
+These Easy Action Mini Challenges will allow the whole Plastic Free Challenge community to act in solidarity.